-We foster deep relationships with clients, private equity houses, banks, other financial intermediaries, lawyers and government bodies.
+We foster deep relationships with our clients, private equity houses, banks, other financial intermediaries, lawyers and government bodies.
 This allows us to actively involve all transaction parties - purchaser, vendor, investor and management - so we can respond rapidly and deliver tailored solutions.

-For those competing internationally, Grant Thornton member firms around the world position us ideally to address cross-border requirements.
+For those competing internationally, the consistent capability and methodology of Grant Thornton member firms around the world position us ideally to address cross-border requirements.